Anti Wrinkle Injections

 A little bit of history…

-Currently, Australia has two brands of anti-wrinkle injections, both termed as a ‘toxin’ or “tox”.
-It is likely that a third brand will emerge in Australia next year.
-They are actually a purified protein that has been diluted many times so that the fraction you receive for treatment is not toxic to your body at all.
-Small amounts of the product are administered so that your body will easily break it down after a period of time when it has had its desired result.
+Currently, Australia has two brands of anti-wrinkle injections and there will likely that a third brand will emerge this year.
+Anti-wrinkle injections are actually a purified protein that has been diluted many times.
+Small amounts of the product are administered so that your body will easily break it down after a period of time and when it has had its desired result.

 The original brand of anti-wrinkle injections has been used for medical conditions like muscular sclerosis for over 60 years.
 Doctors then noticed its value in treating patients with overactive muscles.
 Then, through extensive research, it was found to be highly successful in treating children with cerebral palsy.

-The toxin’s cosmetic use was discovered by Ophthalmologist Dr Jean Carruthers in 1987, when she used the product to treat eye muscle spasms and saw that crow’s feet around the eyes also improved significantly.
+The cosmetic use, as an anti-wrinkle treatment, was discovered by Ophthalmologist Dr Jean Carruthers in 1987, when she used the product to treat eye muscle spasms and saw that crow’s feet around the eyes also improved significantly.
 She spoke to her husband, a Dermatologist, about her observations and he decided to investigate further by trying it on his receptionist.
-Hence the first “tox” anti-ageing treatments were born.
+Hence the first anti-wrinkle treatments were born.

 How It Works…